KyreeJ/project-1/README.md

 ## Features

-The GREUSOME GOONZ project has an assortment of features that include CSS , Java script, flip card feature , gifs and a jump scare with sound. the ability to interact with the page its self by selecting ramdom choices of different horror movies or the charcters that are in the movies as well.
+The GREUSOME GOONZ project has an assortment of features that include CSS , Java script, flip card feature , media quierys , gifs and a jump scare with sound. the ability to interact with the page its self by selecting ramdom choices of different horror movies or the charcters that are in the movies as well.

 ## How to Contribute